 Matthew Perry is a success story.
 Like so many others, he struggled with his addictions but he managed to free himself from them and was able to move forward with his life and career while following a clean and sober path.
 He is proof that people can break free from addiction, they simply have to decide to do so and then put in the work to succeed on an ongoing basis, each and every day.
 Fans of Friends can be reminded of the rise and fall and rise again of Matthew Perry every time they watch the show.

 At Clear Sky Recovery, we offer ibogaine therapy for individuals who are struggling with addiction.
+What is ibogaine treatment?
 Our innovative methods are rooted in the African continent, using medicine drawn from the tabernanthe iboga plant.
 Ibogaine has proven successful time and time again in interrupting addiction, and helping individuals who have experienced it to start anew, on a fresh path moving forward, free of the burden of addiction.
 Our intake specialists are standing by to give you more information about our methods, our facility in Cancun, Mexico, and our successes so far.
 We look forward to hearing from you, and to helping you begin a new and healthier life.
 Give us a call today.

 Dr. Sola is one of the world’s leading experts in medically-based ibogaine treatment; he has more clinical experience with safe and effective ibogaine administration than any other M.D. in the world today.